CasselKim/TIL/NN/README.md

-# 0Please let me conquer the MNIST
+# Please let me conquer the MNIST

 #### Study with